testfairy/docs/docs/021_SDK/91_Getting_Feedback.md

 All feedback includes a screenshot, device information, submitter email, and text comments added. the feedback is added to the event timeline so you can easily find it.

 ### Customizing In-app feedback
-If you want to have control over how your testers provide feedback (maybe your app is already using shake for other purposes), you can programmaitcally display the feedback form in a way that best suits your app's experience.

-A typical use case may be to call the method when your tester taps a button in your app settings, or after a tester passes a given page in your app.
+In case you wish to use the TestFairy feedback form without having the user shake their device, you can invoke the feedback form programmatically and call the method at your choice.
+You can do it on any gesture, button click in your app, if the user opened the help menu, or even got an error message theyr didn't expect.

-Note that if you choose to programmaitcally display the feedback form, you _do not_ need to have **In-App Bug Reporting** enabled.
+Please note that if you choose to programmaitcally display the feedback form, this will override the in-app feedback settings in your TestFairy dashboard.

 <div data-duration-in="300" data-duration-out="100" class="docs-tabs w-tabs">
 	<div class="docs-tabs-menu w-tab-menu" style="flex-wrap: wrap;">